How to Build a Simple RFP Process: 5 Steps to Win More Bids

-- Fill in gaps: Invite your SMEs to answer any skipped questions or fact-check your answers after you’ve taken the first pass.
+- Fill in gaps: Invite your SMEs to answer any skipped questions or fact-check answers after you’ve tackled the first pass.

-- Provide proof: Back up the claims in your proposal by gathering substantive evidence, such as case studies, industry reports, survey statistics, or aggregated customer data.
+- Provide proof: Back up each claim in your proposal by gathering substantive evidence, such as case studies, industry reports, survey statistics, or aggregated customer data.